 - People who live in southern parts of Australia have a higher risk of deficiency than those in the north, although people in the north may also be at risk due to skin cancer prevention measures.

-- Elderly people have lower concentrations of the 7-DHC in the skin, and need larger amounts of sun than younger people.
+- Elderly people have lower concentrations of 7-DHC in the skin, and need larger amounts of sun than younger people.
 To avoid skin damage, though, supplements are a safer option.

 - People with certain diseases or conditions suffer from reduced vitamin D absorption and/or synthesis, including Crohn's disease, coeliac disease, inflammatory bowel disease, cystic fibrosis, chronic pancreatitis, and kidney or liver disease.